confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 :   The contents of a message with type 3 (SERIALIZATION_ERROR).
     Logged when a serializer fails to serialize a ksqlDB row.

-message.serializationError.component (STRING)
+message.serializationError.target (STRING)

-:   Either "key" or "value" representing the component of the row that
+:   Either "key" or "value" representing the target component of the row that
     failed to serialize.

 message.serializationError.errorMessage (STRING)